zk-phi/shackle-pop/Readme.markdown

   When a window is popped up by shackle, the window is automatically aligned even if the rule does not contain `:align t`.

+  You may override this behavior on a per-rule basis by adding `:align nil` to some rules.

   This feature exists just to clean-up `shackle-rule`.

   You may also want to set `shackle-default-alignment` and `shackle-default-size`.